 - The skin will have some remaining castor oil, which can be rubbed into the skin or washed off in the shower.
 A baking soda solution can be used to remove the oil residue as well.
 (1 teaspoon baking soda in 1 cup of water.)

 Castor oil packs can be used as needed.
-In take several applications to achieve results.
+It may take several applications to achieve results.
 For detox purposes, castor oil packs may be used 4 nights a week for a month or so.

 For reducing ovarian cysts, fibroid tumors or abdominal adhesions, use the castor oil packs 4 nights a week.
 Women should not use them during their menstrual cycle.
 They are also not recommended during pregnancy.